 2> start or restart phr-ProhibitTimer;

 2> cancel all triggered PHR(s).

-NOTE 3: For a band combination in which the UE does not support dynamic power sharing, the UE may omit reporting power headroom information for serving cells in the other MAC entity.
+NOTE 3: For a band combination in which the UE does not support dynamic power sharing, the UE may omit reporting power headroom information for Serving Cells in the other MAC entity.